flycheck/flycheck/doc/manual/usage.rst

 these commands.

-You can disable this integration by setting :el:option:`flycheck-standard-error-navigation` to nil:
+You can disable this integration by setting :option:`flycheck-standard-error-navigation` to nil:

-.. el:option:: flycheck-standard-error-navigation
+.. option:: flycheck-standard-error-navigation

    If non-nil, enable navigation of Flycheck errors with the standard `next-error` and friends.